michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

  $ Street         : chr  "Pave" "Pave" "Pave" "Pave" ...
  ...
 ```
-There are 82 variables in the data set: 80 of them are variables which describe the sold house itself (the others serve to identify it).
+There are 82 variables in the data set: 80 of them are variables which describe the sold house itself (the others serve to identify it, and we will eliminate those shortly).
 What we are interested in, our *response variable*, is the sale price, *SalePrice*.
 We can plot its distribution:
 ```
 ggplot(data=sales, aes(x=SalePrice)) +
   geom_histogram(fill="lightblue", color="darkblue")+